EricPogueExampleCode-Web/introductions-2024/README.md

 ### Instructions

 #### Utilize this repository as a template to create your Introductions website.
-##### Step 1:
-- Keep this page open.
-- In a separate browser tab, log into your GitHub account.
+##### Step 1: Keep this page open, and log into your GitHub account using a separate browser tab.

 ##### Step 2: Utilize this repository as a template to create a new repository in your GitHub account named “introductions”:
 - Click on the "Use this template" button above.